smaerdlatigid/3D-Material-Synthesis/README.md

 ## Use Cases

-An LED strip on arduino can easily simulate the training environment from Unity.
+An LED strip with an arduino can simulate the training environment from Unity.
 A pyramid structure is required to stablize a camera and position the LED strip.
 First light with the Arduino:

 ![](Figures/arduino_test1.jpg)